Musicianship Team, Reception/Key Stage One Classes

 Brass, Chamber Music

-Born in Jersey, Pippa studied the French Horn at Trinity College of Music, gaining both undergraduate & postgraduate diplomas in performance, plus a Licentiate in Brass Teaching.
-During her time in London she taught Brass and coached ensembles in many UK schools as well as working for Hertfordshire & Brent music services, and also working for a period of time in event management at the Royal Albert Hall.
-Since returning to Jersey 8 years ago Pippa teaches Brass and coaches ensembles at many of the private schools on the island.
+Born in Jersey, Pippa studied the French Horn initially at Middlesex University before transferring her studies to Trinity College of Music, gaining both an undergraduate & postgraduate diplomas in performance, plus a Licentiate in Brass Teaching.
+During her time in London she taught Brass and coached ensembles in many UK schools as well as working for Hertfordshire & Brent music services.
+She also worked for a period of time in event management at the Royal Albert Hall.
+Since returning to Jersey 12 years ago Pippa performs locally as well as teaching Brass and coaching ensembles at many of the private schools on the island.

 Piano, Wunderkeys, KiddyKeys, Stringbabies, Toddler/Pre-School Groups